nawab-samsung/tizen-docs/docs/application/tizen-studio-0/setup/update-sdk.md

      ![Header area](./media/header_area.png)
 - **Main area** comprises of the following tabs:

     - **Main SDK**: It enables you to install and remove packages, platforms, and tools.
-In addition, the filter button narrows down the choice of the package list display based on the selected profiles.
+Besides this, the filter button narrows down the choice of the package list display based on the selected profiles.
     - **Extension SDK**: It enables you to install or remove extension tools and packages such as Samsung Certificate Extension.
     - **Progress**: It enables you to see the progress of the packages that are currently getting installed or removed.